seratch/slack-new-channel-notification/README.md

 <img src="https://github.com/seratch/slack-new-channel-notification/assets/19658/3eff56b4-28fe-4da3-b88e-bb3c6581e9df" width=600 />

-That's it :tada: As long as you refrain from adding custom steps to this workflow, Slack's automation platform won't charge addition cost for it.
+That's it! :tada: As long as you refrain from adding custom steps to this workflow, Slack's automation platform won't charge addition cost for it.
 For more information, kindly refer to [the help page](https://slack.com/help/articles/15363357403411).

 Enjoy automating anything!